fiodarsazanavets/SignalR-on-.NET-6---the-complete-guide/README.md

 # SignalR-on-.NET-6---the-complete-guide
-All code samples for the book "SignalR on .NET 6 - the complete guide" by Fiodar Sazanavets
+All code samples for the book [SignalR on .NET 6 - the complete guide](https://leanpub.com/signalronnet6-thecompleteguide) by Fiodar Sazanavets